derekhiggins/rhoai-auth-demo/README.md

 This demo showcases role-based access control for LlamaStack using Keycloak authentication on Red Hat OpenShift AI (RHOAI).

+This repository targets RHOAI Next on the main branch.
+For other releases, check the corresponding branches (e.g., rhoai-3.0).

 ## Overview

 The demo features three user personas with different access levels: